johnrm174/model-railway-signalling/README.md

   signal_sub_type.three_aspect (3 aspect - Red/Yellow/Green)
   signal_sub_type.four_aspect  (4 aspect - Red/Yellow/Double-Yellow/Green)

-route_type (use for specifying the route - thise equate to the route feathers): route_type.NONE   (no route indication - i.e. not used) route_type.MAIN   (main route) route_type.LH1    (immediate left) route_type.LH2    (far left) route_type.RH1    (immediate right) route_type.RH2    (rar right)
+route_type (use for specifying the route): route_type.NONE   (no route indication - i.e. not used) route_type.MAIN   (main route) route_type.LH1    (immediate left) route_type.LH2    (far left)
+  route_type.RH1    (immediate right)
+  route_type.RH2    (rar right)
+These equate to the route feathers for colour light signals or the Sempahore junction "arm":
+  RH1 or RH2 make the RH junction arm and RH subsidary arm "active" LH1 or LH2 make the LH junction arm and LH subsidary arm "active" MAIN or NONE make the "main" signal arm and the "main" subsidary arm "active"

 sig_callback_type (tells the calling program what has triggered the callback):
     sig_callback_type.sig_switched (signal has been switched)